How To Brew Coffee

 Pour over coffee is the low tech high snob appeal method of making coffee.
 We use this method a lot.
 If you remember the old Melitta coffee makers with a cone-shaped filter perched on top you already have the idea.

 What pour over coffee allows you to do is control the wetting of the ground coffee, a huge advantage over the automatic drip coffee makers.
 You also need a pour-over kettle with a long narrow spout.
 The pour over coffee maker is all glass with a container for the coffee topped with a glass funnel, all one unit.
 The neck of the coffee maker between the funnel and the coffee holder is circled with material to hold on to so it is not too hot on your fingers for pouring into mugs.
 Our main pour-over coffee maker is a Bodum that comes with its own stainless steel filter.
 Yeah!
 We also have a smaller stainless steel filter with a metal base that sits on a mug in order to make one mug of coffee.
 Now our most common pour overs are into a mug with a Hario V60 Dripper filter holder (we prefer the clear plastic) and a cotton cloth filter: these cloth filters are made by CoffeeSock (coffeesock.com) a firm in Texas.
 Cloth filters let the flavours through but not the grounds.
+For us, even better than cloth, are hemp filters, now our regular way of making pour over.

 The cost of the equipment is modest!